‘People’s Convoy’ provoked and motivated by D.C. police roadblocks

-This progression reflects the right-wing movement’s penchant to search for obstacles to overcome in their fight for vague yet lofty goals like “freedom,” as part of a playbook, extremism researchers say, that uses sinister strategies like cloaking calls for violence in humor and instigating fights in a manner that allows them to later claim self-defense.
+This progression reflects the right-wing movement’s penchant to search for obstacles to overcome in its fight for vague yet lofty goals like “freedom,” extremism researchers say, as part of a playbook that uses sinister strategies like cloaking calls for violence in humor and instigating fights in a manner that later allows for claims of self-defense.

 “You’ve got to have villains.
 You’ve got to have enemies, you’ve got to have outgroups, and D.C. police, part because of what happened with Jan.
 6, they have a special status as a potential source of antagonism for these folks,” said Pete Simi, a longtime researcher of far-right movements who testified as an expert witness at the federal civil trial last fall against the organizers of the deadly 2017 Unite the Right rally in Charlottesville.